whatifif/handgesture/README.md

 ## Future Work
 - Improve our Hand Detection, this can be extended to ultilise a Deep Learning Model, and get a more accurate feedback

+- Add reference points to catch a skin color and set it as a new skin color to detect.
+And while preprocessing, change the new skin color to the skin color used in training.
+In this way, the new skin color can be tracked correctly also.

 - Add 'unknown' class if the probability is under criteria.
 When classified as 'unknown', immediately capture next frame without waiting the next 10 frames.

 - Add more gestures such as raising 1st finger, index finger, index and middle finger, 1st and thumb funger